Social and Behavioral Sciences

 TTh 3pm-4:20pm

 Inasmuch as they influence and reflect cultural norms, media messages can influence nearly every aspect of human behavior.
 This class examines the role of various media in educating and influencing health.
 Beginning with an understanding of the theory and mechanisms of persuasive communication, we aim to integrate key concepts of advertising with public health promotion and risk prevention.
 Students learn to evaluate public health media campaigns and intervention effectiveness.
 Students practice developing health education materials using various media (print, video, audio, targeted brief messaging) and develop a proposal for an evidence-based communication campaign.
-SBS 529/EPH 533E or instructor permission.
+Prerequisites: SBS 529/EPH 533E.
+Not open to auditors.
+1 Course cr

 SBS 580b, Qualitative Research Methods in Public HealthAshley Hagaman